reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   }
 }
 ```
-When we call these methods from JUnit, we can see in the trace log that the REST APIs for indexing and bulk indexing are being called.
+When we call these methods from JUnit, we can see in the trace log that the REST APIs calls for indexing and bulk indexing.

 ### Searching
 For fulfilling our search requirements, we will add finder methods to our repository interface: